python-jsonschema/jsonschema/README.rst

 Community
 ---------

-The JSON Schema specification has `a Slack
-<https://json-schema.slack.com>`_, with an `invite link on its home page
+The JSON Schema specification has `a Slack <https://json-schema.slack.com>`_, with an `invite link on its home page <https://json-schema.org/>`_.
-<https://json-schema.org/>`_.
-Many folks knowledgeable on authoring
-schemas can be found there.
+Many folks knowledgeable on authoring schemas can be found there.

-Otherwise, asking questions on Stack Overflow is another means of getting help if you're stuck.
+Otherwise, opening a `GitHub discussion <https://github.com/python-jsonschema/jsonschema/discussions>`_ or asking questions on Stack Overflow are other means of getting help if you're stuck.

 .. end cut from PyPI